$\ell^p\big(\mathbb Z^d\big)$-estimates for discrete operators of Radon type: Maximal functions and vector-valued estimates: Vector-valued maximal estimates for truncated singular integral operators

 \section{Vector-valued maximal estimates for truncated singular integral operators}

-The purpose of this section is to prove Theorem \ref{thm:11} however we begin with some useful reductions.
-In view of Lemma \ref{lem:1}, to prove Theorem \ref{thm:11} it is enough to consider $T_N^\calQ$ where $\calQ$ is the canonical polynomial as in Section \ref{sec:2}.
+The purpose of this section is to prove Theorem \ref{thm:11}.
+In order to do so, in view of Lemma \ref{lem:1}, it suffices to consider the operators $T_N^\calQ$, where $\calQ$ is the canonical polynomial defined in Section \ref{sec:5}.
+Let us fix necessary notation.
+Given a kernel $K$ satisfying \eqref{eq:3} and \eqref{eq:4} there are functions $(\seq{K_j}{j \in\ZZ})$ and a constant $C > 0$ such that for $x \neq 0$ we have